aldenbernsteinn/CY.AI/README.md

 --

 if __name__ == "__main__":
-    model = "GeneralAI"  # Replace with the specific model name..
+    model = "GeneralAI"  # Replace "GeneralAI" with the specific model name used..
 .....

+- If unsure of your model name use comamnd "ollama list" in your terminal to find the exact model name you used.

 ===================================

 # Step 10: Run
 --

-Modify or expand this code however you would like!
+- Modify or expand this code however you would like!